 - Be able to complete the project as an enrolled undergraduate at FAU.

-- Present this work at the annual Undergraduate Research Symposium, in April each year.
+- Present this work at an FAU Undergraduate Research Symposium.

 - Reference the grant in future presentations and/or publications resulting from this work.